saleor/saleor-docs/docs/dashboard/catalog/gift-cards.md

 Gift cards are available in Saleor 3.1.
 :::

-This page contains information on how to manage gift cards by selecting a specific currency, sending them to customers, or setting expiring dates.
+This page contains information on how to manage gift cards by selecting a specific currency, sending them to customers, or setting expiry dates.

 ## Introduction
 Gift cards are timeless and universal gifts.
 They are suitable for customers, employees, CEOs, business partners, or family members.
 Issuing gift cards can increase your sales and provide a better customer experience.